-- Place the soldering iron on to the wire bundle to be soldered and wait for the copper to absorb the heat. - Once the wire has been thoroughly heated, place the solder onto the copper wire and allow the wire to absorb the solder.
+Place the soldering iron on to the wire bundle to be soldered and wait for the copper to absorb the heat.

+Once the wire has been thoroughly heated, place the solder onto the copper wire and allow the wire to absorb the solder.
 If the wire does not except the solder, allow copper time to continue heating.

 Do not try forcing the solder in by touching the iron tip.
 This does not help make the joint and potentially creates extra solder once the wire begins to except the solder.
+Twist bare ends together including some of the insulation to provide strain relief.